 Students interested in applying for the Brock University or Niagara College awards should contact the Student Award and Financial Aid Office at Brock or the Financial Aid and Scholarships Office at Niagara College.

 The recipients of the high school awards are selected by the school’s teaching staff at their discretion.
-Preference is given to female students with high achievement in any combination of senior courses in the Mathematics, Science and/or Technology subject areas who have applied to a post-secondary education program.
+Preference is given to a student who identifies as female with high achievement in any combination of senior courses in the Mathematics, Science and/or Technology subject areas who have applied to a post-secondary education program.

 In addition to these, CFUW St. Catharines is proud to sponsor the following awards:

-❖ Adult Education Awards – $2,000 – Four $500 scholarships to graduating Adult Education students from the Lifetime Learning Centre and the St.Thomas Adult Education Centre.
+❖ Adult Education Awards – $1,000 – two $500 scholarships to graduating Adult Education students who identify as female from the Lifetime Learning Centre and the St.Thomas Adult Education Centre.
 The recipients of these awards are selected by the Adult Education Centre’s staff.
-Preference is given to female students with high achievement in any combination of senior courses in the Mathematics, Science and/or Technology subject areas who have applied to a post-secondary education program.
+Preference is given to students, completing their secondary diploma for the first time, with high achievement in any combination of senior courses in the Mathematics, Science and/or Technology subject areas who have applied to a post-secondary education program.

-❖ NRSEF Award – $500 – One award of $500 is given to the top female high school student entry as selected by the CFUW Judging panel at the Niagara Regional Science & Engineering Fair, held each year in March.
-CFUW also supports the administration of the Science Fair with a $375 contribution.
+❖ NRSEF Award – $250– One award of $250 is given to the top female high school student entry as selected by the CFUW Judging panel at the Niagara Regional Science & Engineering Fair, held each year in March.

 ❖ NSO Music Camp – $200 – A bursary of $200 to support the participation of Niagara student(s) at the Niagara Symphony Music Camp held each year in July.